grigorescu/es_helpers/README.md

 Prerequisites
 -------------

-These sripts only work with Bro if you're using the new [ElasticSearch Logging](http://git.bro-ids.org/bro.git/blob/HEAD:/doc/logging-elasticsearch.rst) plugin.
+These scripts only work with Bro if you're using the new [ElasticSearch Logging](http://git.bro-ids.org/bro.git/blob/HEAD:/doc/logging-elasticsearch.rst) plugin.

 Please refer to that documentation for getting ElasticSearch setup, and receiving logs.